 Alcohol: A) The Student Code of Conduct prohibits possession and consumption of alcoholic beverages in public places on campus.
-B) The University strictly enforces that which may be considered a violation of state law and prohibits the possession and consumption of alcohol by those younger than 21.
+B) The University strictly enforces city and state law and prohibits the possession and consumption of alcohol by those younger than 21.

-Controlled substances (drugs): The Student Code of Conduct requires that all students be in compliance with all local, state, and federal laws regarding controlled substances to include, but not limited to, their use, sale, possession, or manufacture.
+Controlled substances (drugs): The Student Code of Conduct requires that all students be in compliance with all local, state, and federal laws regarding controlled substances including prohibition of their use, sale, possession, or manufacture.